ELjayMedia/newsonafrica/README.md

 ## 🌟 Features

 - **Mobile-first, responsive design**: Optimized for all devices with a focus on mobile experience
-- **Offline reading capabilities**: Service worker implementation for offline content access
-- **Push notifications**: Real-time alerts for breaking news
 - **Fast loading times**: Optimized assets and code splitting for performance
 - **Authentication**: Multi-provider auth with email, Google, and Facebook
 - **Personalization**: User profiles, bookmarks, and preferences
 - **Ad integration**: Flexible ad placement system for monetization
 - **Search functionality**: Fast, relevant content discovery
 - **Multi-site architecture**: Support for country-specific editions
-- **Planned Web2Native conversion**: Future native wrappers will package the PWA for app stores
+- **Planned Web2Native conversion**: Future native wrappers will package the application for app stores

 ## 🏗️ Architecture